Understanding your relationship with Goldsmiths ("the student contract").

 What your contract includes

-Students are bound by a number of regulations, policies and procedures that set out how we deal with various parts of your student journey.
+Students are bound by the Terms and Conditions of the year you commence your programme of study and a number of regulations, policies and procedures that set out how we deal with various parts of your student journey.

 The following form part of the overall Student Contract: